MicrosoftDocs/xamarin-docs/docs/essentials/text-to-speech.md

 ### Speech Settings

-For more control over how the audio is spoken back with `SpeakSettings` that allows setting the Volume, Pitch, and Locale.
+For more control over how the audio is spoken back with `SpeakSettings` that allows setting the volume, pitch, and locale.

 ```csharp
 public async Task SpeakNow()